RebornBeat/ZSEI/README.md

 ## Overview

 ZSEI is a powerful tool for analyzing, indexing, and optimizing code that leverages Small Language Models (SLMs) and/or Large Language Models (LLMs) for enhanced understanding.
-Using a "zero-shot bolted embedding" approach, it can provide deep insights into your codebase without requiring extensive training data.
+Using a "zero-shot bolted embedding" approach, it provides deep insights into your codebase without requiring extensive training data.

+The system works through a multi-phase approach that continuously refines its understanding and optimizations:

+1. **Initialization Phase**: Thoroughly analyzes and indexes your project
+2. **Prompt Analysis Phase**: Identifies relevant code based on natural language queries
+3. **Refactoring Phase**: Creates multiple optimization approaches with explanations
+4. **Continuous Refinement**: Iteratively improves code through feedback loops

 The current version focuses primarily on Rust code analysis, with plans to expand to other programming languages and modalities (image, audio, video) in future releases.

 ## Key Features

+### Comprehensive Analysis System

+- **Function-Level Dependency Tracking**: Captures relationships between functions across all modules
+- **Cross-Module Analysis**: Understands connections and patterns across different parts of your codebase
+- **Progressive Multi-Pass Analysis**: Refines understanding with increasing detail levels in each pass
+- **Memory-Efficient Processing**: Handles codebases of unlimited size through streaming and adaptive chunking
+- **LLM-Driven Semantic Understanding**: Leverages language models for deeper code comprehension

 ### Initialization Phase (Project Codebase Analysis)

 - Thoroughly analyzes and indexes the target project codebase
 - Recursively processes all code files in the specified project directory
 - Extracts comprehensive metadata about structure, components, and relationships
 - Maps out the full functionality to ensure nothing is missed
-- Prioritizes completeness and accuracy
+- Creates a prioritized understanding of your code's organization

 ### Phase 1 (Prompt Analysis)

 - Accepts natural language queries describing coding tasks, issues, or optimizations
 - Identifies all code relevant to addressing the prompt
 - Loads complete context around relevant code components